Open-Cascade-SAS/OCCT/samples/java/jniviewer/ReadMe.md

      || !loadLibVerbose ("TKMath",  aLoaded, aFailed)
      || !loadLibVerbose ("TKG2d",   aLoaded, aFailed)
 ~~~~
-Note that C++ STL library is not part of Android system.
-Thus application must package this library as well as extra component.
+Note that C++ STL library is not part of Android system, and application must package this library as well as extra component ("gnustl_shared" by default - see also `ANDROID_STL`).
-"gnustl_shared" STL implementation is expected within this sample.

-After successful build, the application can be packaged to Android:
+After successful build via Build -> Rebuild Project, the application can be packaged to Android:
-- Deploy and run application on connected device or emulator directly from Eclipse using adb interface by menu items "Run" and "Debug".
+- Deploy and run application on connected device or emulator directly from Android Studio using adb interface by menu items "Run" and "Debug".
 This would sign package with debug certificate.
-- Prepare signed end-user package using wizard File -> Export -> Android -> Export Android Application.
+- Prepare signed end-user package using wizard Build -> Generate signed APK.